polsys/ennemi/docs/tutorial.md

 ## Combining the above

-In this example, we import the data set from a file using a NumPy method and pass the imported data straight to `estimate_mi()`.
+In this example, we import the data set from a file using Pandas and pass the imported data straight to `estimate_mi()`.
 We calculate the MI for several time lags and plot the results with Matplotlib.